miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Fixed being stuck on warrens gate and added ammo to Society roof.
 Corrected Python script that broke when renaming the patch folder.
 Made hunters attack Tung and Barabus turn off Potence more often.
-Fixed pier water, warehouse ladder and some SM interesting places.
+Fixed pier water, warehouse ladder and several interesting places.
 Corrected some mistakes in the walkthrough and minor text issues.
+Repaired Nadia standing up again and restored zombie death sounds.

 v10.8                                                  21.03.2021
 -----